kontent-ai/delivery-sdk-php/README.md

 ## Previewing unpublished content

 To retrieve unpublished content, you need to create a `DeliveryClient` with both Project ID and Preview API key.
-Each Kentico Cloud project has its own Preview API key.
+Each Kentico Kontent project has its own Preview API key.

 ```php
 // Note: Within a single project, we recommend that you work with only